 <CLICK> The Oxford Dictionary says that conflict is <CLICK> A serious disagreement or argument, typically a protected one.
 Now that is pretty straight forward and all encompassing, but what about something a little more closer to what we mean when talking about conflict resolution within the workplace.

-Another good definition is from the American Heritage dictionary, <CLICK> A state of disagreement or disharmony between persons or ideas; a clash.
+Another good definition is from the American Heritage dictionary which say that conflict is, <CLICK> A state of disagreement or disharmony between persons or ideas; a clash.

 Although, for pure definitions, I like Merriam-Webster’s simple definition, <CLICK> Strong disagreement between people, groups, etc. that results in often an angry argument.